linrock/fishtest-docker/README.md

 done
 ```

+By default:

+- all available cpu cores are used
+- each worker uses 16 cores with cpu pinning
+- workers connect to the official fishtest server

 See `worker/run_workers.sh` for core configs and cpu pinning.

-See the list of [fishtest worker parameters](https://github.com/official-stockfish/fishtest/wiki/Running-the-worker#worker-parameters) for worker params other than username/password.
+See the list of [fishtest worker parameters](https://github.com/official-stockfish/fishtest/wiki/Running-the-worker#worker-parameters) for more worker params other than username/password.

-#### server
+### server

 Use `docker compose` to start a fishtest server.
 A few services
 need to be manually started.
 See `server/Dockerfile` for more info.